 Is Online Training Cost-Effective?

-This is one of the biggest draws to online learning.
+This is one of the biggest draws of online learning.
 If you're in the talent management world, you've almost certainly heard that digital learning tools save money.
 But is it true?
 All signs point to yes.
 Strother (2002) puts it like this:

 E-learning is less expensive than traditional classroom instruction.
 In addition, many expenses - booking training facilities, travel costs for employees or trainers, plus employee time away from the job - are greatly reduced.